-Dr. Wright graduated from Western College of Veterinary Medicine 29 years ago.
-Since graduation, she worked in a mixed practice in Innisfail for 8 years and then started teaching the AHT course in Olds which she thoroughly enjoyed.
-A few years later, she started a small animal practice in Bowden and continued teaching.
-In 1992, she opened a second practice in Olds and owned/managed staff for approximately 13 years.
+Dr. Wright graduated from the Western College of Veterinary Medicine in Saskatoon.
+Since graduation, she has worked in a mixed practice in Innisfail and then started teaching the AHT course in Olds which she thoroughly enjoyed.
+She has owned her own small animal practice in Bowden and Olds.

 During her practice career, she had the pleasure of looking after the working dogs & breeding program for the RCMP police dog training program.
 She also has an interest in wildlife and worked with the Medicine River Wildlife Rehabilitation Center.
-Four years ago she took her EMT Training & currently works casual for the Mountainview County ambulance.
+She became a paramedic after selling her practices and worked on the ambulance for AHS for several years as well.

-Dr. Wright has been married for 25 years and has a son and daughter.
-They live on an acreage west of Olds and love the small town life.
+Dr. Wright has been married for 38 years and has a son and daughter.
+They live on an acreage west of Olds and love the small-town life.
 She enjoys hiking, camping, skiing, and traveling.
-They have 2 dogs who love their runs in the nearby fields, and 2 cats who live to torment the dogs and a cockatiel.
+They have a Golden Retriever who loves her runs in the nearby fields, and a cat who lives to torment the dog and a cockatiel!

 Dr. Kelly Pasma is a 2007 Graduate of the Ontario Veterinary College in Guelph, Ontario.
 After graduation, she worked in a mixed animal practice in Drumheller for 5 years.
 In the summer of 2012 she moved to Red Deer to pursue small animal medicine.
 She has a special interest in Feline medicine, inspired by her own family of cats: Chopin, Clara, and Lili.
 In her spare time Kelly enjoys playing the flute, singing in choirs, and running with her Border Collie Sebastian.
 She looks forward to meeting the patients and clients of Deer Park Pet Hospital.